How the Alphabet Affects Your Charitable Giving

 First, the acronyms:

-• Uncle Sam let you get a tax deduction for contributing to your retirement account and, eventually, Uncle Sam wants that tax revenue!
-Starting at age 72, you’ll be required to take a minimum amount out of your IRA every year (based on the 12/31 balance the prior year and the IRS life expectancy table factors).
+- Uncle Sam let you get a tax deduction for contributing to your retirement account and, eventually, Uncle Sam wants that tax revenue!
+Starting at age 73 (age 75 if born in 1960 or later), you’ll be required to take a minimum amount out of your IRA every year (based on the 12/31 balance the prior year and the IRS life expectancy table factors).
 This amount is taxable to you as ordinary income (like your salary was).

 Because QCDs are nontaxable distributions from your IRA and count as part of your RMD, you can essentially reduce your taxable income by a dollar for every dollar you donate directly to charity.
 But it’s not as simple as just giving all your money away!

 For many, giving to charity in cash gives the same dollar-for-dollar tax deduction, but not all.
-The 2017 Tax Cut and Jobs Act (TCJA) increased the standard deduction (deduction against income that any taxpayer gets and uses if itemized deductions are not larger) for 2018 and beyond from $12,700 to $24,000 for a married couple (now $25,900 in 2022).
-It also limited the state income tax deduction to $10,000 (which could be way less than someone in a high tax state paid).
-So, beginning then, for clients who no longer have enough in itemized deductions (think mortgage interest, state taxes limited to $10,000, and charitable donations) to meet that higher limit, the standard deduction is taken on the return.
+The 2017 Tax Cut and Jobs Act (TCJA) increased the standard deduction (deduction against income that any taxpayer gets and uses if itemized deductions are not larger and also limited the State and Local Tax (SALT) deduction.
+The One, Big, Beautiful Bill Act (OBBBA) or 2025 (see resources here, here, and here) maintained this elevated standard deduction and increased the SALT deduction limit (but it’s still limited).
+So, for Clients who no longer have enough in itemized deductions (think mortgage interest, state taxes subject to the current limit, and charitable donations above the current deduction floor) to meet that higher limit, the standard deduction is taken on the return.